Kale-Ko/EJCL/README.md

 # EJCL

-EJCL is an advanced configuration library for Java with support for local files, mysql databases, and more.
+EJCL is an advanced configuration library for Java with support for local files, MySQL databases, and more.

-Bellow you can find information about how to use the library.
+Below you can find information about how to use the library.

 EJCL is also fully documented at [ejcl.kaleko.dev/docs](https://ejcl.kaleko.dev/docs/).